hackclub/some-assembly-required/guide/writing-code/instructions/stack.md

 # How It All Stacks Up

 Computers allocate a chunk of memory to be the “stack”, a place where you can store bytes for later use.
-You can do 2 things with a stack: **push** values onto it, which go on top of the previous values, and **pop** values off of it, which grabs from the top of the stack.
+You can do 2 things with a stack:

+1. **push** values onto it, which go on top of the previous values
+1. **pop** values off of it, which grabs from the top of the stack

 Need something at the bottom?
 Too bad!
 You gotta go through the top.

 <p align="center">
   <br />